near/docs/docs/develop/contracts/debug-locally.md

 ### Parameter provided when sending transaction

-This can be found by inspect the transaction information on Explorer.
-This is majorly the function call arguments, gas attached, deposit attached and the signer of the transaction.
-If you do not control keys of the transaction caller (signer), you can use the patch_state RPC to add your public key to account.
+This can be found by inspecting the transaction information on [NEAR Explorer](/docs/tools/near-explorer).
+This is majorly the function call arguments, gas attached, deposit attached, and the signer of the transaction.
+If you do not control the keys of the transaction caller (signer) you can use the `patch_state` RPC to add your public key to the account.